sudhirsth/django-tailwind/README.md

 And so much more.
 Writing CSS classes like this is almost _too_ verbose since it seems to violate DRY but it does not.
 Instead, this verboseness unlocks a clarity in how you document your CSS classes and how things are rendered.

-In this [course](https://www.codingforentrepreneurs.com/courses/django-x-tailwindcss/), we will learn how to setup Django project to leverage Tailwind.css from scratch.

 __References__
 - [Django Docs](https://djangoproject.com)